Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 Eibach is again the top option.
 They offer the favorite to many Tesla owners Pro-Plus Kit (springs + sway bars) at a very reasonable price.

 I only have the springs, as there wasn’t much feedback on the full kit back then.
-After talking to some people recently, I’m definitely getting the sway bars this year.
+After talking to some people recently, I’m getting the sway bars this year.

 Not very excited that I have to revisit the shop, but I want the performance.